-Nowadays, Smartphones have become a vital part of our lives, from listening music to doing important work, connecting with family and friends to playing games, we use them approximately every other minute or hour of the day.
+Nowadays, Phone and Tablet have become a vital part of our lives, from listening music to doing important work, connecting with family and friends to playing games, we use them approximately every other minute or hour of the day.
 There are two most popular mobile operating system available for different smartphones around the globe; iOS for iPhone by Apple and Android by Google for hundreds of various smartphones.

 Android is an open operating system which allows you to install third-party applications and control your device any possible way.
 However, being an open operating system, Android phones are not as secure as the iOS.
-Sometimes, a malware or unnecessary applications from the Play Store may slow down your Android phone, or it may get lost or lost, or you want to sell it another person.
+Sometimes, a malware or unnecessary applications from the Play Store may slow down your Android, or it may get lost or lost, or you want to sell it another person.

 In all these scenarios, you will need to reset Android which will remove all data from your Android and will take it to the factory settings.
 If you are just resetting your Android phone to increase the speed, we will highly recommend you to make a backup of important data such as contacts, messages, emails and photos otherwise you will lose them.

 There are different ways of resetting an Android devices; you can either use the native settings on your phone or can factory reset the settings by using an application from the Google Play store.
 If you have lost your Android device, you can use the Android device manager to remove all the personal data on the lost or stolen Android device.
-Here’s the step by step guide to reset your Android Phone.
+Here’s the step by step guide to reset your Android Phone or Tablet.

 How to reset Android Phone from Settings